bpevs/civility/packages/utilities/source/classNames/README.md

 // > "hello my    1 class"
 ```

-### Collections
+### Arrays
-  - Joins each item of the collection
+Joins numbers and strings of the collection
-  - Arrays: adds the value if it's a number or string
-  - Objects: adds the key if the value is truthy

 ```js
 import { classNames } from "@zuck/core";